Climate strategy

 Compared to other industries, the watchmaking industry has low direct greenhouse gas emissions (Scope 1) and indirect emissions related to energy purchase (Scope 2).

 Within this reporting period, Swatch Group has estimated its entire Scope 3 emissions.
-These emissions stand at around 1.1 million tons of CO2eq, with a uncertainty factor of
+These emissions stand at around 1.2 million metric tons of CO2eq, with an uncertainty factor of + / – 0.4 million metric tons of CO2eq.
+The value is based on data from suppliers, emission factor databases, and published data from other industry players.

 Greenhouse gas reduction targets and measures